-Table 1 and 2 show native Fortran and C performance against SPIDAL Java for a couple of NAS [18] serial benchmarks and block matrix multiplication in DA-MDS.
+Table 1 and 2 show native Fortran and C performance against Java for a couple of NAS [17] serial benchmarks and block matrix multiplication in DA-MDS.
+Note. the native NAS implementations are directly obtained from the NAS benchmark site.
 Table 1 also shows default NAS Java performance.
 Note, the 1x1 serial pattern in Table 2 mimics the matrix sizes for 1 process in 24x48.
 The results suggest Java yields competitive performance using the optimizations discussed in this paper.

-5. FUTURE WORK
+6. FUTURE WORK